drakkr/QSOS/Docs/en/Maintainer/qsos-maintainer-i18n_en.md

 # Translation and localization

-QSOS has been designed as a international project.
-Therefore everything is in place to ease its translation in a new language.
+QSOS has been designed as an international project.
+Therefore everything is in place to ease its translation into a new language.

 This section will guide you through the different components to be translated and the related techniques.
-Since a good example is often better than a lot of theory, let's consider translateing QSOS in English.
+Since a good example is often better than a lot of theory, let's consider translating QSOS into English.

 ## Prerequisites

 You need to determine what ISO 639-1^[<http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>] language code to use.
 In our example it is _en_.

 For some translation techniques you'll also need the ISO 3166-1 country code^[<http://en.wikipedia.org/wiki/ISO_3166-1>].
-In our exemple let's use _US_, which gives us a full localization name of _en-US_.
+In our example let's use _US_, which gives us a full localization name of _en-US_.

 These codes will be used to identify the English translation files.